"Some people want it to happen, some wish it to happen, others make it happen."

 We are looking for adult volunteers that would like to help in our aduld English classrooms as aides to the teachers in our West Bend and Hartford locations.
 You do not have to know Spanish to work with these students.
 You would not have to volunteer every Tue & Thurs- whatever works best with your schedule.

-The fall 2017 semester goes for 12 weeks and will end before Christmas.
+The Winter-Spring 2018 semester goes for 12 weeks and will end near the end of April/ early May.

 Spanish Teacher for Adults